wacncontent/CustomizeTool/output/articles/sql-database/sql-database-pricing-tier-recommendations.md

 Azure analyzes current performance and feature requirements by assessing historical resource usage for a SQL Database.
 In addition, the minimum acceptable service tier is determined based on the size of the database, and enabled [business continuity](https://msdn.microsoft.com/zh-cn/library/azure/hh852669.aspx) features.

-This information is analyzed and the service tier and performance level that is best suited for running the database’s typical workload and maintaining it's current feature set is recommended.
+This information is analyzed and the service tier and performance level that is best suited for running the databaseâs typical workload and maintaining it's current feature set is recommended.

 - The service examines the previous 15 to 30 days of historical data (resource usage, database size, and database activity) and performs a comparison between the amount of resources consumed and the actual limitations of the currently available service tiers and performance levels.
 - Data is analyzed in 15 second intervals and each interval's resultset is categorized into the existing service tier and performance level that is best suited for handling that resultset's workload.